TemptorSent/overlay-dev-gcc-kit/sys-devel/gcc/README.txt

 * test is now supported and encouraged.
 * objc-gc is enabled by USE flag 'objc-gc'.
 * graphite is supported by this ebuild.
-* hardened is supported, but we use 'pie' & 'ssp' USE flags to control those features directly.
+* hardened is supported, but we use 'link_now', 'pie' & 'ssp' USE flags to control those features directly.
-* go support is not tested and may be removed in the future.
+* go support is not tested and may be removed in the future (breaks when pulling libffi on multilib.)